BroncoCTF 2024 - Writeups

 Flag: bronco{d0nt_l3@k_ur_k3y}

-So I created a simple Python script to reverse the encryption process and obtain the IV.
-This script was heavily inspired from @Krauq writeup so credits to him.
+I generated a Python script to reverse the encryption process and obtain the IV.
+This script was heavily inspired from @Krauq so credits to him.

 1